JB Pritzker, Governor, State of Illinois

 • enrolled or accepted for enrollment, on a full- or part-time basis (at least 3 credit hours) at an Illinois public university or community college;

-• in the absence of transition scholarship assistance, will be deterred by financial considerations from completing an educational program at the Illinois public university or community college of choice, as shown by there being unmet need in your financial aid package;
+• in the absence of transition scholarship assistance, be deterred by financial considerations from completing an educational program at the Illinois public university or community college of choice, as shown by there being unmet need in your financial aid package;

 • maintain satisfactory academic progress, as determined by your college; and